hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_conducting_d94688ae-cb1c-40e9-8fc3-6bcde250ed5b-0_3.content.md

 <!--font:Orbitron-->

-# AI Experiments near Black Hole
+# AI near Black Hole

 Welcome to our website showcasing an exciting wallpaper featuring a team of Ainautes and their AI companions conducting experiments on the edge of a black hole, with time and space warping around them.